marcushuewitt/ClassNotes/README.md

 ## Course Delivery Format

 The course will be "face to face".

 When possible, live demonstration will favored over slides.
 All class notes, assignments and tests will be made available via github (more on this later).

 We will meet 10 times.
 Each class will promptly start at 5:00 pm and will be completed before 10 pm.
-You are encouraged to arrive much earlier than this (4:00 to 4:30 and use this extra time to student/prepare and finalize any work required from the previous class).
+You are encouraged to arrive earlier than this (classroom should be open before 4:30) and use this extra time to student/prepare and finalize any work required from the previous class.
 NOTE: The regular schedule for this class is 4:30 to 10:15.

 General format of class (note that duration of lecture may vary):
 * 05:00 - 06:45 Lecture and exercises